Testing the local supervoid solution to the Hubble tension with direct distance tracers: Introduction

 \section{Introduction}

 One of the biggest current puzzles in cosmology is the Hubble tension, a statistically significant discrepancy between the rate at which redshift increases with distance as inferred from the local distance ladder versus the predicted rate assuming the \ac{LCDM} model with parameters calibrated using the \ac{CMB} anisotropies.
-In a homogeneously expanding universe, the redshift gradient $z' \equiv \dd z/ \dd r$ with respect to distance $r$ arises purely from cosmic expansion, implying that $cz' = \dot{a}$, where $c$ is the speed of light and $a$ the cosmic scale factor.
+In a homogeneously expanding universe, the redshift gradient $z' \equiv \dd z/ \dd r$ with respect to distance $r$ arises purely from cosmic expansion, implying that $cz' = \dot{a}$, where $c$ is the speed of light, $a$ is the cosmic scale factor, and an overdot denotes a time derivative \citep[for a more detailed derivation, see the introduction to][]{Mazurenko_2025}.
 The expansion rate is quantified by the Hubble parameter $H \equiv \dot{a}/a$, leading to $cz' = H_0$ at the present day when $a \equiv 1$ (a subscript 0 denotes evaluation at $z=0$).
 Since the overall expansion history $a(t)$ as a function of time $t$ since the Big Bang can be predicted in \ac{LCDM}, it is then possible to predict the local $cz'$ using a calibration at early times based on the \ac{CMB} anisotropies.
-The most precise such results are derived from the \textit{Planck} mission~\citep{Planck_2006}---${H_0^{\mathrm{Planck}} = 67.4 \pm 0.5}$~km/s/Mpc~\citep{Planck_2020, Tristram_2024}---with similar values obtained from ground-based telescopes~\citep{Ge_2025}.
+The most precise such results are derived from the \textit{Planck} mission~\citep{Planck_2006}---${H_0^{\mathrm{Planck}} = 67.4 \pm 0.5}$~km/s/Mpc~\citep{Planck_2020, Tristram_2024}---with similar values obtained from ground-based telescopes~\citep{Calabrese_2025, Camphuis_2025, Ge_2025}.
 However, $cz'$ measured from the local distance ladder is persistently higher~\citep[for a review, see][]{Valentino_2020_discordance}.
-The most precise local measurement is ${H_0^{\rm local} = 73.17\pm0.86}$~km/s/Mpc~\citep{Breuval_2024} from the SH0ES programme~\citep{Riess_2021}, derived by calibrating the absolute magnitude of type Ia supernovae (SNe~Ia) with the Cepheid period--luminosity relation~\citep{Leavitt_1912}.
-This is in $6\sigma$ tension with the CMB value, but agrees with other methods of building the local distance ladder without Cepheids, SNe~Ia, or both~\citep{Pesce_2020, Scolnic_2023, Jensen_2025, Vogl_2025}.
+The most precise local measurement is ${H_0^{\rm local} = 73.17\pm0.86}$~km/s/Mpc~\citep{Breuval_2024} from the SH0ES programme~\citep{Riess_2021}, derived by calibrating the absolute magnitude of type Ia supernovae (SNe~Ia) with the Cepheid period--luminosity relation~\citep{Leavitt_1912} in four anchor galaxies with trigonometric distances.
+This is in $6\sigma$ tension with the CMB value, but agrees with other methods of building the local distance ladder without Cepheids, SNe~Ia, or both~\citep{Pesce_2020, Scolnic_2023, Bhardwaj_2025, Jensen_2025, Vogl_2025}.

 It has been suggested that the Milky Way resides in a large local underdensity or void, which would violate the relation $cz' = \dot{a}$ by providing an additional contribution to $z'$ from peculiar velocity and gravitational redshift due to our location on a potential hill~\citep{Keenan_2016, Shanks_2019a, Shanks_2019b, Ding_2020, Camarena_2022, Martin_2023, Cai_2025}.
 A local void was in fact proposed long before the Hubble tension based on galaxy number counts across the whole electromagnetic spectrum.
 The claims for the largest and deepest void come from galaxy number counts in the near-infrared~\citep*{Keenan_2013}: the ``KBC void''.
 This led~\citealt*{Haslbauer_2020} (hereafter~\citetalias{Haslbauer_2020}) to construct a semi-analytic model relating the KBC void to the Hubble tension.
 Accounting for excess redshift induced by the void,~\citetalias{Haslbauer_2020} argued that the KBC void is roughly 20~per cent underdense out to 300~Mpc and causes the local $cz'$ to exceed $\dot{a}$ by $11 \pm 2$ per cent (see their Equation~5).
 This could fully solve the Hubble tension while retaining the \emph{Planck} cosmology at the background level, i.e., the present $\dot{a} = H_0^{\mathrm{Planck}}$~\citep[see Figure~3 of][]{Valentino_2025}.